 New Appointment System

-The practice will be making some important changes to our appointment system from 6th February 2023.
+The practice made some important changes to our appointment system on the 6th February 2023.

 The new system offers continuity of care whilst ensuring patients with the most urgent medical needs can get priority same day access via the On-Call Team who will contact the patient the same day.